+If the Direct Forwarding Path Availability between source S-NG-RAN node and target S-NG-RAN node IE is contained in the HANDOVER REQUEST ACKNOWLEDGE message, the source NG-RAN node shall, if supported, consider that the direct forwarding path is available between the source S-NG-RAN node and the target S-NG-RAN node.

+If the Direct Forwarding Path Availability between source S-NG-RAN node and target M-NG-RAN node IE is contained in the HANDOVER REQUEST ACKNOWLEDGE message, the source NG-RAN node shall, if supported, consider that the direct forwarding path is available between the source S-NG-RAN node and the target M-NG-RAN node.

 Interaction with SN Status Transfer procedure:

 If the UE Context Kept Indicator IE set to "True" and the DRBs transferred to MN IE are included in the HANDOVER REQUEST ACKNOWLEDGE message, the source NG-RAN node shall, if supported, include the uplink/downlink PDCP SN and HFN status received from the S-NG-RAN node in the SN Status Transfer procedure towards the target NG-RAN node, as specified in TS 37.340 [8].